 Using bright colors for the carvings on the back makes them slightly PG-13… At least my wife thought so.

-I wasn’t sure how to paint these wall ornaments so I just stuck with the yellow.
+Unsure of how to paint these wall ornaments, I just stuck with the yellow for consistency.

 I used Citadel’s line of reds and yellows for this ship.
 I used Vallejo Chocolate Brown for the hull exterior and Old Wood for the decking.